Ministries & Groups

 New members of all ages are always welcome, without any formalities or auditions.
 If you feel you would like to join the choir or get more information, just pop up into the choir loft when the choir is there and you will be greeted with a hymn book and a big smile.

 A parish newsletter team has been established to provide up to date information about parish activities and the current Mass readings.

-Anyone wishing to submit items for publication may do by giving them to Fr Marsden personally or by leaving them in the Sacristy for Father's attention
+Anyone wishing to submit items for publication may do by giving them to Fr George personally or by leaving them in the Sacristy for Father's attention

 At present we have a team of ten ladies who provide floral arrangements throughout the year with the exception of the Lent and Advent periods.
 They take it in turns to buy, arrange and look after the flowers on a monthly basis.
 At Christmas and Easter the whole team helps.
 The funding of flowers is by donation and Coffee Mornings.
 The amount spent on flowers per week is about £15.

 Anyone interested in arranging the church flowers would be very welcome.
 No experience is required as everyone works to their own abilities.

 Each Wednesday morning, at 9:00 am, or after Mass or Eucharistic Service when this is celebrated, a small but dedicated team descend upon the church and Sacristy and proceed to maintain the sparkle of the whole place.